PC Boost Pro virus removal guide

-It is important not to open attachments (or web links) that are presented in irrelevant emails received from unknown, untrustworthy or/and suspicious addresses.
+Do not open attachments (or web links) that are presented in irrelevant emails received from unknown, untrustworthy or suspicious addresses.
 Update installed software using implemented functions (or tools) that are provided by official developers only.
 Download software from official websites and use direct download links.
 Other sources should not be trusted or used.
-Do not activate software using 'cracking' programs, not only because they are illegal, bet because they often cause computer infections too.
-And finally, have a reputable anti-spyware or anti-virus software installed and make sure to keep it enabled at all times.
+Do not activate software using 'cracking' programs, since they are illegal and they often cause computer infections.
+Finally, have reputable anti-spyware or anti-virus software installed and keep it enabled at all times.
 If you believe that your computer is already infected, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.

 Website promoting PC Boost Pro:

 PC Boost Pro installer: